Society of classical poets: arrogance and incompetence

 Laureates 'R' US.

-NOTE: Updates are in LARGE BOLD to make them easier to find.
+NOTE: Updates appear in bold to make them easier to find.

 by Michael R. Burch